Is Laundry Detergent Toxic & What Toxins Are In It?

 Prior to the 1950s, most laundry detergents were made with soap.
 Pure soap made via saponification, a natural process involving lye and animals fats/oils - quite harmless overall.
-So what happened?
+So what happened to the non-toxic laundry detergents?
 War.
 During the war these fats and oils became required elsewhere, leading to the creation of synthetic alternatives.
-These synthetic detergents derived from petro-chemicals leapt ahead in popularity.
-Since then the chemicals lurking in your laundry detergents have only gotten more complex and dangerous.
+These synthetic laundry detergents derived from petro-chemicals leapt ahead in popularity.
+Since then the chemicals lurking in your laundry detergents have only gotten more complex, dangerous and toxic.

 Buzz words like whitening, brightening and enzyme powered all serve to capture our interest and our purchasing power.
 However, if we look beyond these words into what that actually means ingredients-wise, they become much less enticing.

 The majority of laundry detergents are a veritable cocktail of chemical ingredients.
-The following are just some of the main ones that are truly concerning:
+The following are just some of the main toxins found in laundry detergent that are truly concerning:

 - Phosphates - linked to cardiovascular (heart) disease as well as osteoporosis.
-They are particularly damaging to the marine environment when dispersed in wastewater from your wash.
+These toxins are particularly damaging to the marine environment when dispersed in wastewater from your wash.

-- Formaldehyde - A chemical usually associated with preservation of dead bodies, this ingredient as classified by the EPA , is a class B1 probable carcinogen.
+- Formaldehyde - A chemical usually associated with preservation of dead bodies.
+This toxic ingredient as classified by the EPA , is a class B1 probable carcinogen.
 This means it has been linked with an increased risk of cancer.

-- Ammonium Sulfate and Ammonium Quaternary Sanitizers - harsh cleansing agents that are corrosive.
+- Ammonium Sulfate and Ammonium Quaternary Sanitizers - harsh cleansing agents that are corrosive and toxic.
 They can cause eye, skin and lung damage even with minimal exposure.

 - Dioxane (1,4 Dioxane/ Diethylene Dioxide/ Diethylene Ether/ Dioxan) is quite possibly one of the worst additives.
 Dioxane is also a carcinogen and has been known to pose a combustion risk.
-Exposure can damage your kidneys, lungs, central nervous system, eyes, skin and respiratory function.
+Exposure to this toxin can damage your kidneys, lungs, central nervous system, eyes, skin and respiratory function.

-All this in addition to dyes, fragrances and brighteners that don’t really brighten fabric, they just hide stains under residue left on the clothing.
+Along with the toxins listed above there are also dyes, fragrances and brighteners that don’t really brighten fabric, they just hide stains under residue left on the clothing.
 Often there are trace elements of even worse chemicals left unlisted.
-It is a marvel that laundry detergent is permitted to be sold at all given what is in it.
-What seems a harmless box of suds on the laundry shelf is silently damaging your health and the environment.
+It is a marvel that laundry detergent is permitted to be sold at all, given what toxins are in it.
+What seems a harmless box of suds on the laundry shelf is silently damaging both your health and the environment.

-It’s tempting to think that as long as our laundry goes through a proper rinse cycle, that these harsh chemicals are washed away along with the dirt.
+It’s tempting to think that as long as our laundry goes through a proper rinse cycle, that these harsh, toxic chemicals are washed away along with the dirt.
 In reality, much of the chemical compounds bond to the fabric and linger.
-Ever noticed how fragrant your washing is when in the dryer?
+Ever noticed how fragrant your laundry is when in the dryer?
 Yes, that means your washing detergent has scented your clothes, but it also indicates how much of the product is left behind.
-Once in the dryer, those chemicals vent into the air you breathe and settle all over your home.
-If you vent your dryer outside, you’re sharing all that toxic air with your neighbours and the environment.
+Once in the dryer, those toxins vent into the air you breathe and settle all over your home.
+If you vent your dryer outside, you’re sharing all that toxic air with your neighbors and the environment.

 The residues are also able to rub off on your skin.
 This can lead to skin inflammation, eczema, dermatitis, itching and more.
-These residues can also be linked to allergic reactions, headaches, dizziness and a host of medical issues.
-Around 70% of your favourite liquid detergent is water, the remaining 30% is harsh chemicals and cleansers.
-This means that your well-intentioned use of extra detergent in a wash doesn’t mean cleaner clothes - just more chemical exposure.
+Laundry detergent toxicity can also be linked to allergic reactions, headaches, dizziness and a host of medical issues.
+Around 70% of your favorite liquid detergent is water, the remaining 30% is harsh chemicals and cleansers.
+This means that your well-intentioned use of extra detergent in a wash doesn’t mean cleaner clothes - just more exposure to chemicals and toxins.

-Aside from the frankly horrifying risks to our own personal health, there are far-reaching consequences for the environment also.
-Phosphate nutrient loading is one of the biggest issues created by detergents getting into our waterways.
+Aside from the frankly horrifying impact of the laundry detergent toxicity on our own personal health, there are far-reaching consequences for the environment also.
+Phosphate nutrient loading is one of the biggest issues created by laundry detergents getting into our waterways.
 High phosphate detergents are known to create algal blooms which then take up the majority of the oxygen.
 This lack of oxygen makes it impossible for aquatic life to survive, let alone thrive.
 When the oxygen depletion continues over a period of time, entire aquatic ecosystems begin to die off.

-Making more health-friendly eco-friendly choices with your washing detergent is a really simple step.
-Start by choosing detergents that are biological and plant-based - Kind Laundry is just that.
-Kind to your family, clothing and the environment it contains just 4 natural ingredients.
-With ingredients that won’t leave residue on your clothes or machine, these fully biodegradable laundry sheets are the easy answer to ditching toxic detergents.
+Making more health-friendly eco-friendly choices with your detergent is a really simple step.
+Start by choosing laundry detergent that is non-toxic, biological and plant-based.
+Kind Laundry detergent is just that - kind to your family, clothing and the environment it contains just 4 natural ingredients.
+With these non-toxic ingredients that won’t leave residue on your clothes or machine, this fully biodegradable detergent is the easy answer to ditching toxic laundry detergent options.